GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/04_threading.md

 Thread threadB(&workerFunc);
 ~~~~~~~~~~~~~

-If a mutex can be locked recursively, use @bs::RecursiveMutex and @bs::RecursiveLock instead.
+If a mutex can be locked recursively, use @RecursiveMutex and @RecursiveLock instead.

 ## Signal
-Use @bs::Signal to pause thread execution until another thread reaches a certain point.
+Use @Signal to pause thread execution until another thread reaches a certain point.

 ~~~~~~~~~~~~~{.cpp}
 bool isReady = false;